againerdewar/personal-site/_root/teaching.md

 So far, this has taken a few forms:

 - Low-stakes writing projects, typically in the model of those in the excellent MAA book "Writing Projects for Mathematics Courses"
-- Inverted classroom models, typically based on reading a textbook and working on exercises in groups
+- Inverted classroom models, typically based on reading a textbook and working on exercises in groups (see my [posts](tags#inverted-ref) on the subject)

 ### Courses taught